DraconicDragon/danbooru-e621-tag-list-processor/README.md

 #### Raw mode

 There is a "Raw mode" which will allow you to scrape the raw data without turning it into tag lists.
 Simply enter "raw" for the first question/selection and follow the instructions.
-Don't use with e621 because code no work for that, just download from here is easier anyway: <https://e621.net/db_exports>
+Don't use with e621 because code no work for that, just download from here manually: <https://e621.net/db_exports>.
+Is easier anyway.

 Danbooru scraping part in the code was originally copied from here (many thank): <https://github.com/BetaDoggo/danbooru-tag-list>

-- interesting read on making somewhat separated SFW/NSFW tag lists <https://github.com/Acly/krita-ai-diffusion/tree/main/ai_diffusion/tags>